talhaahussain/dotfiles/README.md

 # dotfiles

-Dotfiles for Arch Linux configuration.
+Dotfiles for various OS configurations.

 ### Installation, Setup and Usage